 Ocean Born Mary: The Truth Behind a New Hampshire Legend, by Jeremy D'Entremont, Charleston, South Carolina: The History Press, 2011

-Jeremy D'Entremont mentions Horace Greeley in the interview, click here to read one of my earlier blog posts about Horace Greeley's family tree and connection to Ocean Born Mary:
+Jeremy D'Entremont mentions Horace Greeley in the recorded interview.
+Click this link to read one of my earlier blog posts about Horace Greeley's family tree, and a genealogical connection between Greeley and Ocean Born Mary:

 The URL for this post is